The Expanse (TV series)

-The Expanse is an American science fiction television series developed by Mark Fergus and Hawk Ostby for the Syfy network, and is based on the series of novels of the same name by James S. A. Corey.
-The series is set in a future where humanity has colonized the Solar System.
-It follows a disparate band of protagonists—United Nations Security Council member Chrisjen Avasarala (Shohreh Aghdashloo), police detective Josephus Miller (Thomas Jane), ship's officer James Holden (Steven Strait) and his crew—as they unwittingly unravel and place themselves at the center of a conspiracy that threatens the system's fragile state of cold war, while dealing with existential crises brought forth by newly discovered alien technology.
+The Expanse is an American science fiction television series developed by Mark Fergus and Hawk Ostby for the Syfy network; it is based on the series of novels of the same name by James S. A. Corey.
+Set in a future where humanity has colonized the Solar System, it follows a disparate band of protagonists – United Nations Security Council member Chrisjen Avasarala (Shohreh Aghdashloo), cynical detective Josephus Miller (Thomas Jane), and ship's officer James Holden (Steven Strait) and his crew – as they unwittingly unravel and place themselves at the center of a conspiracy that threatens the system's fragile peace, while dealing with existential crises brought forth by newly discovered alien technology.

-The Expanse has received a positive critical response, with particular praise for its visuals, character development and political narrative.
+The Expanse received positive critical response, with particular praise for its visuals, character development and political narrative.
 It received a Hugo Award for Best Dramatic Presentation and three Saturn Award nominations for Best Science Fiction Television Series.
 Syfy cancelled the series after three seasons.
-Amazon later acquired the series, producing three more seasons, with the sixth and final season premiering on December 10, 2021.
+Amazon later acquired the series, producing three more seasons, with the series concluding with its sixth.
+The series premiered on December 14, 2015 on Syfy, with the series finale being released on Amazon on January 14, 2022.

 Series overview

 Setting

 Hundreds of years in the future, humanity has colonized the Solar System.
-The three largest powers are the United Nations of Earth and Luna, the Martian Congressional Republic on Mars, and the Outer Planets Alliance (OPA), a loose confederation of the asteroid belt and the moons of Jupiter and Saturn.
+The three largest powers are the United Nations of Earth and Luna, the Martian Congressional Republic on Mars, and the Outer Planets Alliance (OPA), a loose political confederation of colonies scattered across the asteroid belt and the moons of Jupiter and Saturn.
+The United Nations is a capitalist society with authoritarian undertones, while the Martians have evolved into a militaristic, corporatist culture.
+Both ruthlessly exploit and oppress the "Belter" populations of the OPA to gain control of their valuable natural resources.

 Season 1

-Chrisjen Avasarala, a United Nations executive, works to prevent war between Earth and Mars.
-Ceres police detective Joe Miller is sent to find a missing young woman, Julie Mao.
-The space-freighter Canterbury and the Martian Navy flagship Donnager are destroyed by unknown stealth ships.
-James Holden, Naomi Nagata, Alex Kamal and Amos Burton survive both attacks and escape in the Tachi, a Martian gunship.
+UN Deputy Undersecretary Chrisjen Avasarala works to prevent simmering tensions between the United Nations and Mars from erupting into all-out war.
+Ceres police investigator Josephus "Joe" Miller is tasked with finding a missing young woman, Julie Mao, who has ties to the OPA.
+The Canterbury, an industrial ice-harvesting ship, and the Martian Navy flagship Donnager are destroyed by unknown stealth ships.
+James Holden, Naomi Nagata, Alex Kamal, and Amos Burton survive both attacks and escape in the Tachi, a Martian gunship.
 They rename the ship Rocinante, which becomes the main setting of the series.
-The crew of the Rocinante, with Miller's help, investigates and eventually discovers a biohazard that kills off most of the humans on the asteroid Eros, including Julie.
+The crew of the Rocinante, with Miller's help, investigate and eventually discover a biohazard that kills off most of the humans on the asteroid spaceport Eros, including Julie.
+Chrisjen sends her family away after realizing that a faction within the UN is responsible for the demise of both ships.